Robert Michero

 Mailing Address: 150 So Los Robles, Ste.
 140, Pasadena, CA 91101

-Robert Michero Quotes
+Robert Michero Takeaways

 • Robert was born and raised in the San Gabriel Valley.
 He has always gravitated back to the SGV despite living in different places.